 In the Exhibit

-This bird of prey is a scavenger that uses its strong sense of smell to find its next feast.
+This bird of prey is a scavenger that typically uses sight to find its next feast.
 The vulture’s affinity for carrion aids in keeping wild places clean.

 These large raptors can be found throughout the Northern Hemisphere.
 Golden eagles use their agility and speed combined with powerful feet and massive, sharp talons to snatch up prey.